lhr-solar/BPS/Docs/source/Software/BSP.rst

 ==================================

 Purpose
-    The UART driver is interrupt driven and initializes 2 serial transmission lines(UART 2 and 3).
+    The :term:`UART <UART>` driver is interrupt driven and initializes 2 serial transmission lines(UART 2 and 3).
     USART 2 is for the Bluetooth module and uses pins PA2 and PA3.
 USART3 is for the USB and uses pins PC5 and PB10.